If you believe that you are suffering from food poisoning you should go to your doctor and explain your concerns.

-- nausea (wanting to be sick but can't)
+- nausea (wanting to be sick but cannot)

 Dorset Council food safety teams

 Dorset Council food safety teams routinely investigate cases of food poisoning which are notified to us from the Public Health England.
-Normally as a result of people contacting their GP.
+This is normally as a result of people contacting their GP.
 Many of these investigations are carried out over the phone but more severe infections are usually dealt with by a visit to the patient.

 We have two aims:

 - to try to identify the source of the infection

 - to prevent the spread of any such infection either in the household, social contacts or through workplace activity (food handlers, nursing and care staff pose the highest risk of contamination)

 What to do if you think you have food poisoning

 If you suspect that you are suffering from an infectious disease including food poisoning, you should consult your GP and you may be asked to provide a specimen for diagnostic purposes.